What the Term Subprime Means

 Subprime borrowers have a harder time making a strong case for continuing financial stability.
 They might be financially stable, but they don’t have the same documentation or financial reserves.
 Leading up to the mortgage crisis, lenders routinely accepted applications for low-documentation loans, and some of those applications contained bad information.

 Subprime loans involve risk for everybody.
 The loans have less likelihood of repayment, so lenders typically charge more.
 Those higher costs make the loans risky for borrowers as well.
 It’s harder to pay off debt when you add fees and a high-interest rate.
-For more details on how rates are directly related to monthly payments, see How to Calculate Loans.

 Types of Subprime Loans